Biochemistry and Molecular Biology

-General note on my research focusing on the giant cytoskeletal proteins obscurins: Studying the biology of obscurins has presented us with many challenges due to their apparent large size (500-920 kDa), multifaceted nature and unique biochemical properties.
-Consequently, during the last ~15 years that the OBSCN gene encoding obscurins has been identified, we have developed an arsenal of experimental protocols and methodologies and generated a plethora of reagents, including a panel of highly specific antibodies, small inhibitory RNA plasmids, adenoviral overexpression vectors, and more recently partial knock-out and knock-in models.
+General note on our research focusing on the giant cytoskeletal proteins obscurins: Studying the biology of obscurins has presented us with many challenges due to their apparent large size (500-920 kDa), multifaceted nature and unique biochemical properties.
+Consequently, during the last ~20 years that the OBSCN gene encoding obscurins has been identified, we have developed an arsenal of experimental protocols and methodologies and generated a plethora of reagents, including a panel of highly specific antibodies, small inhibitory RNA plasmids, adenoviral overexpression vectors, and more recently deletion and knock-in models.

-III.
-Giant Obscurins in Breast Cancer Development and Metastasis
+3. Giant Obscurins in Breast Cancer Development and Metastasis

-IV.
-MyBP-C Slow: a Multifaceted Regulator of Muscle Structure and Function
+4. MyBP-C Slow: a Multifaceted Regulator of Muscle Structure and Function

 Myosin Binding Protein-C (MyBP-C) comprises a subfamily of thick filament associated proteins that has structural and regulatory roles.
-Three distinct isoforms have been characterized, including the cardiac, slow skeletal and fast skeletal.
-During the last forty years, numerous studies have focused on elucidating the mechanisms that modulate the activities of cardiac MyBP-C. On the contrary, the regulation and roles of the skeletal isoforms have remained obscure, and mainly inferred due to the structural similarity they share with cardiac MyBP-C. Our group has been studying the slow skeletal form of MyBP-C aiming to understand its regulation and activities1-5.
-Using molecular tools, we have shown that the MYBPC1 gene, encoding MyBP-C slow, is heavily spliced giving rise to several variants, which are expressed in different combinations and amounts during development and in adulthood, in both slow and fast twitch skeletal muscles.
-The slow variants share common domains, but differ by the inclusion or skipping of novel insertions located in the NH2-terminus, the FN-III C7 domain and the COOH-terminus.
+Three distinct isoforms have been characterized, including the cardiac (c), slow skeletal (s) and fast skeletal (f).
+During the last forty years, numerous studies have focused on elucidating the mechanisms that modulate the activities of cMyBP-C. On the contrary, the regulation and roles of the skeletal isoforms have remained obscure, and mainly inferred due to the structural similarity they share with cMyBP-C. Our group has been studying the slow skeletal form of MyBP-C aiming to understand its regulation and activities1-5.
+Using molecular tools, we have shown that the MYBPC1 gene, encoding sMyBP-C, is heavily spliced giving rise to several variants, which are expressed in different combinations and amounts during development and in adulthood, in both slow- and fast-twitch skeletal muscles.
+The slow variants share common domains but differ by the inclusion or skipping of novel insertions located in the NH2-terminus, the FN-III C7 domain and the COOH-terminus.
 Both the NH2 and COOH termini can retain native myosin and actin and modulate the sliding velocity of actin filaments past myosin heads, though to different extents, and in a variant-specific manner.
-Moreover, using proteomic tools, we have demonstrated that MyBP-C slow undergoes extensive phosphorylation mediated by PKA and PKC.
-In particular, we have identified four phosphorylation sites in the NH2-terminus of the protein, with two of them located within alternatively spliced regions.
-Recently, mutations in MYBPC1 slow were directly associated with the development of different forms of arthrogryposis myopathy: Distal Arthrogryposis Type 1 and 2 (DA1 and DA2), which are severe autosomal dominant myopathies that selectively affect the distal limbs, and Lethal Congenital Contractural Syndrome Type 4 (LCCS4), a neonatal lethal autosomal recessive myopathy.
-We therefore propose, that MyBP-C slow plays important structural and regulatory roles in developing and adult skeletal muscles, via the expression of distinct variants that are differentially phosphorylated.
-Our goals are to delineate the roles and regulation of MyBP-C slow during myofibrillogenesis and in adulthood, in both slow and fast twitch muscles, and to examine how these are compromised in disease.
+Moreover, using proteomic tools, we have demonstrated that sMyBP-C undergoes extensive phosphorylation mediated by PKA and PKC.
+In particular, we have identified four phosphorylation sites in the NH2-terminus of the protein, with one of them located within an alternatively spliced region.
+Recently, mutations in MYBPC1 slow were directly associated with the development of different forms of arthrogryposis: Distal Arthrogryposis Type 1 and 2 (DA1 and DA2), which are severe autosomal dominant disorders that selectively affect the distal limbs, Lethal Congenital Contractural Syndrome Type 4 (LCCS4), a neonatal lethal autosomal recessive syndrome, and a novel distal myopathy accompanied by muscle weakness, hypotonia, tremor and facial/body deformities.
+We therefore propose that sMyBP-C plays important structural and regulatory roles in developing and adult skeletal muscles via the expression of distinct variants that are differentially phosphorylated.
+Our goals are to delineate the roles and regulation of sMyBP-C during myofibrillogenesis and in adulthood in both slow and fast twitch muscles, and to examine how these are compromised in disease.